-Prerequisites: CSI 32 and CSI 35 and ENG 2 and RDL 2, if required
+Prerequisites: CSI 32 and CSI 35; and CUNY English Proficiency; or ENG 100 or 110, if required

 CSI 35 2 rec 2 lab 3 cr

 Discrete Mathematics II

 Introduction to the theory and application of abstract mathematical structures, the design and analysis of algorithms modeling mathematics and other disciplines.
 Topics selected from relations, partial orderings, graphs and trees, mathematical reasoning and methods of proof.